DensityCo/structure/README.md

 ## Why not use Webpack to do all of this?
 - **Flexibility.** Configuring Webpack to support a custom stack can be clunky and complex.
-- **Transparency.** When you buy into the "webpack way", you end up using tons of plugins that are really opaque.
+- **Transparency.** When you buy into the "Webpack way", you end up using tons of plugins that are really opaque.
 Because you don't really know what transforms your code goes through, it's hard to optimise your bundle easily.
 - **Troubleshootability.** Due to the above, it's difficult to develop and troubleshoot the development server.